Treatment

 Inguinal Hernia Treatment:

-This is a bulge through a weakness in the abdominal wall in the groin.
-Sometimes it can affect both groins (bilateral).
-The weakness may be present from birth leading to a predisposition to hernia formation in later life.
-In adults it can develop after heavy lifting or physical activity.
-The lump usually collapses (reduces) on lying flat and appears with standing, coughing or straining.
-Inguinal hernias can affect both sexes but are more common in men.
-They may enlarge and lead to discomfort which could limit daily activity.
-If the hernia becomes irreducible (can’t be pushed back) blockage of the bowel may occur leading to abdominal pain and vomiting.
-This needs immediate attention as the trapped bowel may lose its blood supply.
+Inguinal hernias can affect both sexes, but are more common in men.
+Hernias have the potential to enlarge and lead to discomfort which can eventually lead to limited daily activity.
+If the hernia becomes irreducible (where it can’t be pushed back), a blockage of the bowel may occur leading to abdominal pain and vomiting.
+This is a sign that immediate action must be taken as the trapped bowel may lose its blood supply.

 What happens during the Hernia Treatment operation?